yoy553/ccred/README.md

 > make clean; ./configure -local; make

 to build.
-After settig your PATH to **./bin**, you can check these test files with your emacs and ProofGeneral.
+After settig your PATH to **./bin**, you can check these test files with your emacs and ProofGeneral. **cwc.v** includes the small examples from the above mentioned paper **Compiling without conitinuation**.
+To avoid irrelevant conflicts in the library compilation, I use a flag `ccred` to open up the designated reduction branch in **kernel/cClosure.ml**, which is turned on by loading **dbgflg_on.ml4**. **ccrev_error.v** is to show an example where `ccred` fails.
+It fails when Coq does type-checking at `Qed`, while it succesfully completes the proof in the proof interactions.